-The aim of most Christian drug rehab programs is to help clients achieve sobriety and empower them with Christian based philosophies that will help maintain sobriety in the long term.
-While goals are similar other secular rehab centers, Christian drug rehab aims to strengthen the spiritual foundation in order to maintain sobriety.
+The aim of most Christian programs is to help clients achieve sobriety and empower them with Christian based philosophies that will help maintain sobriety in the long term.
+While goals are similar other secular rehab centers, Christian rehab aims to strengthen the spiritual foundation in order to maintain sobriety.
 These programs provide Christian and faith-based solutions to long-term sobriety and they aim to help you create and maintain a healthy spiritual relationship.

 - What is Christian drug rehab?

 - Christian drug rehabilitation centers: What’s the process like?

 - Christian drug rehab centers: RULES you can expect

 - Christian based drug rehab: What to expect

 - Christian drug rehab centers: 5 MUST HAVES

 A: There are five (5) MUST HAVES for drug rehab.

 - State-based program licensing.